Julius Nyerere: Personality and personal life

 Smith described Nyerere as "a slight, wiry man with a high forehead and a toothbrush moustache".
 He was described as an eloquent speaker, and a skilled debater, with Bjerk describing him as having "a scholar's mind".
-According to Molony, "articulated his sometimes complex ideas in a simple and logical style of speechwriting."
+According to Molony, Nyerere "articulated his sometimes complex ideas in a simple and logical style of speechwriting."

 Nyerere was a modest man who was shy regarding the personality cult that followers established around him.
 In rejecting the personality cult, he for instance rejected ideas that statues be built to him.
 In a 1963 memorandum, he called on colleagues to help him in "stamping out the disease of pomposity" in Tanzanian society.
 As president, he for instance did not like to be referred to as either "Your Excellency" or "Dr Nyerere".
 Most staff members referred to him as "Mzee", a Swahili word meaning "old man".
 Smith noted that Nyerere had a "respect for spartan living" and an "abhorrence of luxury"; in his later years he always travelled by economy class.
 Bjerk described to Nyerere as giving "meandering speeches spiced with barbed humor."

 Assessing his early life, Molony described Nyerere as "down-to-earth, principled, and had a strong sense of fairness.
 He was modest and unpretentious.
-In contrast to a good number of his contemporaries at Tabora Boys, he was neither arrogant nor conceited."
+In contrast to a good number of his contemporaries at Tabora Boys, Nyerere was neither arrogant nor conceited."
 In focusing heavily on his studies, some regarded him as "a touch precocious", or even as a swot or a bore; in addition, Molony noted, Nyerere could be "manipulative at times, increasingly shrewd with experience, and always tenacious".
 Bjerk noted that Nyerere "delighted in wry irony", and "wore his emotions on his sleeve.
 His joy, anger, and sadness often poured out into public view".

 Huddleston recalled conversations with Nyerere as being "exciting and stimulating", with the Tanzanian leader focusing on world issues rather than talking about himself.
 In Huddleston's view, Nyerere was "a great human being who has always treasured his human-ness (his humanity if you like) more deeply than his office".
 For Huddleston, Nyerere displayed much humility, a trait that was "rare indeed" among politicians and statesmen.
 Molony noted that, in Edinburgh, Nyerere was "quiet and fairly unremarkable, and therefore forgettable", "an unobtrusive and quietly competitive young man who kept his ambitions to himself."